ppy/osu-wiki/wiki/Beatmap_information/en.md

 If a beatmap is [WIP](/wiki/Beatmap/Category#wip-and-pending), [Pending](/wiki/Beatmap/Category#wip-and-pending) or [Qualified](/wiki/Beatmap/Category#qualified), the hype train section is visible.
 Descriptions of the current status of the beatmap can be found on the left side of this section, while hype count and buttons are displayed on the right side.
 Depending on the beatmap's category, the description will be different.

 Users can use the `Hype Beatmap` button to redirect to the [discussion page](/wiki/Beatmap_discussion) and [hype](/wiki/Beatmap/Hype) the beatmap, indicating that they want the beatmap to be ranked.
-The `Hype Beatmap` button will turn gray and become unclickable after the user has hyped the beatmap.
+The `Hype Beatmap` button will turn grey and become unclickable after the user has hyped the beatmap.

 Typically, if a beatmap is [Qualified](/wiki/Beatmap/Category#qualified), there will also be a `Report Problem` button beneath the `Hype Beatmap` button, which will also take users to the discussion page, but with the intention of reporting any problems that might have been missed during the nomination phase.